 After her class, Elena returned to finish her shift.
 Not that she got much work done, between answering Logan's endless questions about our project and arguing with me over the interpretation of data.
 This was an ongoing debate, a spirited disagreement over two ways to interpret our research findings.
 Her interpretation was wrong, of course, but I liked challenging her about it, if only to see her temper flash.
-Yet I had no interest in renewing a personal debate in front of Logan.
-When she got to that part of the explanation, though, there was no way around mentioning our disagreement, if only in passing.
+I had no interest in renewing a personal debate in front of Logan, yet when she got to that part of the explanation, there was no way around mentioning our disagreement, if only in passing.
 Logan jumped on it and had to hear both our arguments.
 Then he promptly declared that Elena's interpretation made more sense.
 This from a guy who has never taken an anthropology course in his life, has never read any of the articles we cited, and hadn't even heard ten percent of the facts.
-But he knew Elena was right.
-I tried to tell myself he was only baiting me, but I couldn't shake the suspicion that taking her side had nothing to do with me.
-If he was trying to impress her, it didn't work . . . or, at least, I didn't think it did.
+I told myself he was only baiting me, but I couldn't shake the suspicion that taking her side had nothing to do with me.
+If he was trying to impress her, it didn't work . . . at least, I didn't think it did.
 At five-thirty, Elena left for dinner.
-Logan tried to persuade her to join us, but she insisted she had enough homework to last her through the dinner hour and into the night, and besides, we must want time alone together.
+Logan tried to persuade her to join us, but she insisted she had enough homework to last her into the night, and besides, we must want time alone together.
 From the look on Logan's face as she left, this was the last thing he wanted.
 He closed the door behind her, then slowly turned to me.

 "Okay," he said.
 "Blast away."
-I leaned back against my desk, crossed my arms and said nothing.
+I leaned back against my desk, crossed my arms, and said nothing.